jorlrodriguezg/jorlrodriguezg.github.io/README.md

 ## Remote sensing tutorials

-Here you'll find a series of tutorials for image processing oriented to remote sensing.
+Here you'll find a series of resources for image processing oriented to remote sensing.

 ___